mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

   finding bugs.'
 ---

 I've just written an excellent E-Book to help my blog readers with their romantic relationships.
-My guide will help you:

 {% include image.html file="book-cover.png" alt="EBook cover" fig_caption="Placeholder image, replace with illustration" max_width="260px" class="align-right" %}

+Here are just a few things you'll learn from my book:

 * Think objectively about your romantic partner so you can **identify all of their flaws**.
 *  Use **cutting-edge software tools** so you can track metrics on your partner's shortcomings over time.